FOLLOWING JESUS CHRIST

 “I can of Myself do nothing.
 As I hear, I judge; and My judgment is righteous, because I do not seek My own will but the will of the Father who sent Me.”
 (John 5:30 NKJV).

-Following Jesus demands you possessing Jesus’ mental attitudes or inclinations.
+Following Jesus demands you possess Jesus’ mental attitudes or inclinations.
 How?

 By imbibing Jesus’ Word constantly and continuously, thereby renewing your mind to conform to His mindsets!